unitycontainer/documentation/tutorials/registration/overview.md

 ## Different types of registrations

-Unity recognizes three different scenarios of how instances and types are created:
+Unity recognizes three different scenarios of how instances and types are created and based on these allows three different types of registrations:

 ### Instances created outside of Unity

 A lot of times parts of system's infrastructure require to be available to clients and services of the application.
-These entities are created and managed outside of Unity but should be accessible by consumers of the framework during subsequent resolutions.
+These entities are created and managed outside of the Unity but should be accessible by consumers of the framework during resolution.
 To enable access to these objects Unity provides a way to register instances.
-For more information see [Instance Registration](xref:Tutorial.Registration.Instance).
+For more information see <xref:Tutorial.Registration.Instance>.

-### Instances created by registered Type factories
+### Instances created by Unity using provided Type Factory

-Although Unity is quite capable in creating instance of types, sometimes it is more efficient or desireable to use `Type` factories.
-Unity satisfies this requirement by providing API to register a special factory delegate.
-For more information see [Factory Registration](xref:Tutorial.Registration.Factory)
+Although Unity is quite capable in creating instances of types, sometimes it is more efficient or desireable to use `Type` factories.
+Unity provides API to register a special factory delegate.
+For more information see <xref:Tutorial.Registration.Factory>

 ### Instances created by Unity

 This is the most common scenario where objects are created by the container itself.
 Creation process is controlled by either `Type` registrations associated with the container or implicit Unity defaults if none registered.
-For more information how `Type` can be registered see [Type Registration](xref:Tutorial.Registration.Type)
+For more information how `Type` can be registered see<xref:Tutorial.Registration.Type>

 ## Registration Hierarchies